ortegarod/consensys-academy-final-project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
- Ethereum dapp with web application user-interface and smart contract deployed on Rinkeby testnet.
+ An Ethereum Online Marketplace application with web user-interface and smart contract deployed on Rinkeby testnet.
  <p>
  <img src="" alt="Dapp Example Screenshot">